rachel-ftw/LG-simple-JS-library/functions.md

 - [ ] [_.sum](https://lodash.com/docs#sum): Computes the sum of the values in array.
 - [ ] [_.toString](https://lodash.com/docs#toString): Converts value to a string.
 An empty string is returned for null and undefined values.
 - [ ] [_.isString](https://lodash.com/docs#isString): Checks if value is classified as a String primitive or object.
+- [ ] [_.nth](https://lodash.com/docs#nth): Gets the element at index n of array.
+If n is negative, the nth element from the end is returned.
+- [ ] [_.toArray](https://lodash.com/docs#toArray): Converts value to an array.
+- [ ] [_.wrap](https://lodash.com/docs#wrap): Creates a function that provides value to wrapper as its first argument.
+Any additional arguments provided to the function are appended to those provided to the wrapper.
+The wrapper is invoked with the this binding of the created function.

 ##More challenging

-- [ ] [https://lodash.com/docs#unary](https://lodash.com/docs#unary): Creates a function that accepts up to one argument, ignoring any additional arguments.
+- [ ] [_.unary](https://lodash.com/docs#unary): Creates a function that accepts up to one argument, ignoring any additional arguments.

 ####Arrays